Frequently Asked Questions

 What happens if a camper or staff member has a suspected, probable, or confirmed case of COVID-19?

 In each of these cases, we will defer to the opinion and authority of local health officials.
 We will lean on them to help us determine the best course of action and will rely on their help to communicate with you as parents accordingly.
 In the case that Miracle Camp would be asked shut down and you will be contacted immediately so you can come get your child.

 What if my camper gets a fever while they’re at camp?
 What about other COVID-19 symptoms?

-If your child gets a fever over 100.4ºF, we will contact you immediately and ask that you come pick them up and take them home.
+If your child gets a fever over 100.4ºF, we will contact you immediately so that you can come pick them up and take them home.
 Although a fever does not automatically mean that your child has COVID-19, we don’t want to take any chances.
 Other symptoms such as headaches, nausea, or vomiting will be monitored on a case by case basis by our health team.
-Kids exhibiting these symptoms may be isolated for a period for further monitoring, or allowed to return to the normal programming as long as they (along with the rest of their cabin) wear a mask.
+Kids exhibiting these symptoms may be isolated for a period for further monitoring, to either see if they worsen, or potentially take a covid test.

 Will my child need to wear a face mask the entire time they’re at camp?

 No!
 We are committed to programming summer camps in such a way that we can reduce the use of face masks as much as possible.
 By keeping campers in consistent “families” and “cohorts” throughout a camp session, restrictions on these smaller, concentrated groups can be lessened.
 And as long as campers are outside and not maintaining close physical contact with other cohorts for extended periods of time, they will not need to wear face masks.
 The only times that campers would absolutely have to wear masks is while going through the meal line, and at events/chapels where all campers are in an indoor space at the same time.
 So campers will probably have to wear a mask for about 10% of every day.